khholst/live-philadelphia-public-transport-map/README.md

-## Real time Philadelphia public transport application
+## Philadelphia public transport application in real-time

 An application that visualises Philapelphia's public transportation data in real time, including on route buses, trolleys, trains and bus stops/train stations.
 It's possible to select specific vehicles to access more data such as: